 On this page, you will find out the best talents for each tier for your Elemental Shaman in World of Warcraft — Shadowlands 9.1.
 We also have default talent lists for various types of content, such as raiding or Mythic+.
 If you play with Warmode on, we have your PvP talents covered as well.

-If you were looking for WoW Classic content, please refer to our Classic Elemental Shaman DPS talents.
+If you were looking for TBC Classic content, please refer to our TBC Classic Elemental Shaman talents.

 Talent Choices for Elemental Shaman

 |15||?
 Earthen Rage||✓ Echo of the Elements||✗ Static Discharge|

 |35||✓ Master of the Elements||✗ Storm Elemental||?
 Liquid Magma Totem|

 |40||✓ Nature's Guardian||✓ Ancestral Guidance||?
 Wind Rush Totem|

 |45||?
 Surge of Power||✓ Primal Elementalist||✓ Icefury|

 Talents can be freely changed when out of combat and in a rested XP area (such as an inn or a capital city).
 Moreover, Tome of the Still Mind and Codex of the Still Mind can be used to temporarily allow players to change talents anywhere, as long as they are out of combat.